Visit the Department

 Where is the East Asian Studies Department located and where can I park my car?

 The East Asian Studies Department is located on the second floor of the Humanities and Social Sciences Building.
-Click here to find directions to the campus and printable maps.
-Full parking information is provided there as well.
+Click here for a printable map.
 Lot 27 is directly in front of our building, and Parking Structure 22 is just a short walk away, so plenty of parking is available.